dg-demers/busyppp/README.md

 not written according to the some of the requirements given in the section above "Command-Line Arguments -- Download Lists," or if the command-line argument isn't the name of an a non-empty file in the current folder, busyppp returns code 13.

-Finally, it is very abnormal if busyppp reaches the last few lines of the script.
+Finally, it is very abnormal for busyppp to execute the last few lines of the script.
 So then busyppp returns the exit/error code 99.

 #####  Download Attempt Repeat on Wget Error Code 4  #####